CCMS-UCSD/GNPSDocumentation/docs/masst.md

 ![img](img/singlespectrum/MASST_reanalysis1.PNG)

-The window below will appear and you can then click on [Reanalyze] to launch a molecular networking job with the files that were found in G1.
+The window below will appear and you can then click on [Reanalyze with Molecular Networking] to launch a molecular networking job with the files that were found.

 ![img](img/singlespectrum/MASST_reanalysis2.PNG)

+The files are located in the default group (G1).
 You can then name the job and adjust parameters as applicable for your search.
-By using the normal molecular networking instructions, you can also add additional files to your job into one of the other default groups.
+You can also add additional files to your job into one of the other default groups.

 ![img](img/singlespectrum/MASST_reanalysis3.PNG)